It’s a tagline touted by health resources and media outlets alike, but is sitting really the “new smoking”?

 The knowledge economy and automation have brought desk jobs to more people.
 Americans have longer commutes and work longer hours than ever before, which means more time at a desk and less time for everything else.

-While there is plenty of evidence that sitting too much is detrimental to health, comparing it to the risks of smoking tobacco may hide the real issues.
+While there is plenty of evidence that sitting too much is detrimental to health, studies show that comparing it to the risks of smoking tobacco may hide the real issues.

 Is Sitting Actually as Bad as Smoking?